RtMstQrE7/Chat-WebUI-Venice/README.md

 ### Running the Application

 1. Open a web browser and navigate to `http://localhost:5000`
+2. Press setting button at the top right corner and setup Base URL and API Key
+3. Select model at top left side of screen
-2. Start chatting!
+4. Start chatting!

+*If you are using Local LLM make sure to start the endpoint first before running app.py*

 # Features

 ### Smart Built-in Tools
-The application comes with a range of built-in tools that can be used to perform various tasks, such as:
+Chat WebUI comes with a range of built-in tools that can be used to perform various tasks, such as:

 1. Online web search
 2. YouTube video summarization